Canine Behaviour and Training Instructors Diploma– Part-time Course

 - 8 Module Course – intensive study over 3 months.

 - Students are assessed on assignment work which accounts for 70% of the marks.
 Practical assessments account for 30%

 - Class dates:

-• Course fee – R7900.00 includes registration, certification and 8 modules.
+- Course fee – R8400.00 includes registration, certification and 8 modules.
 The modules will be handed to students on the 1st day of class.

-Payment option: Fees can be paid in two months.
-Half paid by the 7th of September 2018 and the balance by end of end October 2018.
+Payment option: Upfront or paid off over two months.
+Half paid by the 1 Feb 202 and the balance by end of March 2020.